Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 CBT-I targets the cycle of insomnia by addressing three key areas:

 Cognitive factors: Many people with insomnia develop worries or anxiety about sleep, such as "I won't be able to fall asleep" or "If I don’t sleep well, I won’t function tomorrow."
-These thoughts increase anxiety and getting to sleep and staying asleep harder.
+These thoughts increase anxiety, making it harder to fall and stay asleep.

-Behavioral factors: Poor sleep habits like irregular bedtimes, excessive time in bed awake, or napping during the day can worsen insomnia.
+Behavioral factors: Poor sleep habits, like irregular bedtimes, excessive time in bed, or napping during the day, can worsen insomnia.

 CBT-I uses specific techniques to break this cycle: